-If you have interest in later adding any sort of indirect lighting above or below the kitchen cabinets, consider placing a power box somewhere above and/or inside the cabinets for easy installation later.
+They add a really nice touch to the kitchen, especially if on a dimmer.
+Even if you have interest in adding this later, consider placing an electrical box somewhere above and/or inside the cabinets for easy installation later.

 Houses these days have TVs everywhere.
 Think about every place where you might want a TV and make sure there is are power and cable outlets there.
 Examples include the game room or master bathroom, where you may want to put a TV wall mount in some upper corner to have it out of the way.
 How nice it is to have a power outlet and cable outlet right there?
 On a similar note, if you’re going to install a heavier TV monitor in a particular location, consider having the builder to put some blocking for it.
 Basically, it means a 2×10 or 2×12 running between the studs to give added reinforcement, and also plenty of locations to place to screw in the mounting bracket.

 If anyone living in the house is 6 feet tall or taller, consider putting the shower head fitting at 6’8” or so.
 Once the shower head is added, it will be at about 6’5”.